Iranian principlists

-The Principlists (اصولگرایان, lit. 'followers of principles or fundamentalists'), also interchangeably known as the Iranian Conservatives and formerly referred to as the Right or Right-wing, are one of two main political camps in post-revolutionary Iran; the Reformists are the other camp.
-The term hardliners that some western sources use in the Iranian political context usually refers to the faction, although the principlist camp also includes more centrist tendencies.
+The Principlists (اصولگرایان, lit. 'followers of principles, fundamentalists'), also interchangeably known as the Iranian hardliners, Iranian Conservatives and formerly referred to as the Right or Right-wing, are one of two main political camps in post-revolutionary Iran; the Reformists are the other camp.
+The term hardliners that some Western sources use in the Iranian political context usually refers to the faction.
 The faction rejects the status quo internationally, but favors domestic preservation.

-Within Iranian politics, "principlist" refers to the conservative supporters of the Supreme Leader of Iran and advocates for protecting the ideological "principles" of the Islamic Revolution's early days.
-According to Hossein Mousavian, "The Principlists constitute the main right-wing/conservative political movement in Iran.
-They are more religiously oriented and more closely affiliated with the Qom-based clerical establishment than their moderate and reformist rivals".

-A declaration issued by The Two Societies, which serves as the Principlists' "manifesto", focuses upon loyalty to Islam and the Iranian Revolution, obedience to the Supreme Leader of Iran, and devotion to the principle of Vilayat Faqih.

-The Principlists currently dominate the Islamic Consultative Assembly, Assembly of Experts, as well as non-elective institutions such as the Guardian Council, the Expediency Discernment Council, along with the Judiciary.

-They held the Presidency until the inauguration of Reformist Masoud Pezeshkian on 30 July 2024.

 Demographics

 According to a poll conducted by the Iranian Students Polling Agency (ISPA) in April 2017, 15% of Iranians identify as leaning Principlist.
 In comparison, 28% identify as leaning Reformist.

 In April 2021, a joint public opinion survey conducted by the Chicago Council on Global Affairs and IranPoll found out that 19% of Iranians identified as Principlist while 7% were leaning Principlist, and if Reformists (21%) and leaning Reformist (10%) were still higher, they also noted that "the support base for the reformists has shrunk by about 8 percentage points since 2017, while the support base for the conservatives has grown by 4 percentage points."